-Saving for an initial deposit or down payment on a house takes time.
-And while building your credit, you have many options to keep your money safe—some methods can even be profitable over time.
+Saving for an initial deposit or down payment money on a house takes time.
+And while building your credit, you have many options to keep your down payment money safe—some methods can even be profitable over time.
 You may be excited to begin the process, but it’s an excellent idea first to take some time and then devise your strategy.

 How Much Amount Do You Need to Save for the Down Payment?

-You might think of 20% as a standard down payment for acquiring a home loan.
+You might think of 20% as standard down payment money for acquiring a home loan.
 According to the National Organization of Realtors reports: new homebuyers typically fund 93% of their home purchase which signifies a 7% down payment.

-A 20% initial deposit may provide benefits, including the option to waive the mortgage insurances; however, it’s not a requirement.
+A 20% initial deposit may provide benefits, including the option to waive the mortgage insurance; however, it’s not a requirement.
 Mainly, traditional mortgages are offered with a minimum of 3% down.
 Some government-backed loans, such as those provided through the Federal Real Estate Administration and the Division of Veterans Affairs, offer funding with little or no down payment.

 It’s crucial to get your credit ready before purchasing a new house and explore different options to find your home affordability.
-Furthermore, understanding your credit records, income, monthly expenses, and down payment will help you decide how much money you need to save.
+Furthermore, understanding your credit records, income, monthly expenses, and down payment money will help you decide how much money you need to save.
 Two things to keep in mind:

 i) A higher down payment means a lower mortgage

 The more you pay ahead of time, the less you need to finance your loan.
 This means less income to get approved for a mortgage with reduced monthly payments.

 ii) A smaller deposit can mean acquiring a home sooner